-The one-night-only arts street party is returning for 2015
+The one-night-only arts street party returns

 From the banks of the Yarra to the Eureka Skydeck, in trams, under clocks and through wonderlands, White Night Melbourne promises to transform the city from dusk till dawn for a one-night-only extravaganza of visual art, music, performance, dance, food, film, fashion and fun.